 Professional Liability or Errors and Omissions with coverage of not less than $2 million per claim/$5 million general aggregate; and

-Umbrella Policy providing excess limits over the primary policies in an amount not less than $3 million.
+Umbrella Policy providing excess limits over the primary policies in an amount not less than $3 million per occurrence and in the aggregate.

 Workers’ Compensation Coverage.

 Prior to providing Services under this Agreement, Contractor shall, in full compliance with California state law, provide or purchase, at its sole cost and expense, statutory California’s workers’ compensation coverage for its employees as required and employers’ liability in the minimum amount of $1 million per bodily injury by accident and $1 million per bodily injury by disease.
 This policy shall remain in full force and effect during the term of the Agreement.
-The worker’s compensation policy obtained by Contractor shall include the Counties, its boards, agencies, contractors, officers, employees, agents and volunteers, and the State, both individually and collectively, as additional named insureds under this policy.
 Should Contractor fail to secure worker’s compensation insurance coverage or fail to pay premiums on behalf of its employees, the Consortium may terminate this Agreement under Section 16.1 (Termination for Material Breach), or alternatively, and solely at the discretion of the Consortium, deduct the amount of premiums owing for a policy of worker’s compensation insurance coverage from the amounts payable to Contractor under this Agreement and transmit the same to the responsible State agency.

 Subcontractors.

 Contractor shall include all Subcontractors as insured under all required insurance policies or shall furnish separate certificates of insurance and endorsements for each Subcontractor.
-Subcontractor(s) shall comply fully with all insurance requirements stated herein.
+Subcontractors shall maintain insurance at a level commensurate with the extent of the scope of work they are performing on the Project.
 Failure of Subcontractor(s) to comply with insurance requirements does not limit Contractor’s liability or responsibility.

 Cancellation.